cucapra/cidr-evaluation/README.md

 This repository contains the evaluation materials for our ASPLOS 2023 paper entitled "Stepwise Debugging for Hardware Accelerators".

-This evaluation consists of one artifact, the Cider Interpreter and Interactive Debugger
+This evaluation consists of one code artifact, the Cider Interpreter and Interactive Debugger, and the tools required to reproduce the graphs appearing in the paper alongside the out original

 2529.5s